We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This process helps the most after you’ve used your forearm extensively or haven’t used it in a while.

 Try a compression sleeve or wrap to help relieve some of your symptoms.
 You may only need to wear a wrap for a few hours at a time if your symptoms aren’t severe.
 Others may be worn all day for a few days or weeks until your forearm starts to heal.
 You’ll take it off only when you shower or sleep.

-Lift your forearm above your chest level to slow blood flow to your arm.
+Lift your forearm above your chest level to reduce swelling.
 Try propping your arm up on a pillow or other tall objects while you’re sitting or lying down.
-A sling can also help decrease blood flow while you’re upright.
+A sling can also promote healing while you’re upright.

 Looking to buy?
 You can shop for these products here: